cchurch/api-docs/source/includes/_api_poll.md

   - Handshake (to establish the upgraded connection)
   - Data transfer

-<aside class="notice">The handshake process has to be initiated from the client side via a standard HTTP request (the HTTP version must be 1.1 or greater and the method must be GET)</aside>
+The handshake process has to be initiated from the client side via a standard HTTP request <br>(HTTP version must be 1.1 or greater and the method must be GET)

 <table>
     <tr>